Are There Advantages to Being a Faith-Based Nonprofit?

 FBOs are referenced in several laws that recognize their eligibility to receive grants under certain specified conditions and their continued right to consider religion when hiring staff.

-Charitable Choice laws, signed by former President Clinton during 1996-2000, specify that FBOs cannot be excluded from the competition for federal funds simply because they are religious.
+Charitable Choice laws, signed by former President Clinton during 1996-2000, specify that FBOs cannot be excluded from the competition for federal funds just because they are religious.
 But they do not set aside funds specifically for FBOs.

 In general, Federal grant funds may not be used for inherently religious activities such as worship, prayer, proselytizing, or devotional Bible study.
 The funds are to be used for the objectives established by Congress such as creating the conditions for economic growth and prosperity.